amplication/amplication/README.md

 - Node.js server built with Nest.js and Passport with REST API and GraphQL
 - Admin UI built with React
 - Role-based access control
-- OOB Docker and docker-compose integration
+- Docker and docker-compose integration
-- Automatic push of the generated code to a GitHub repo
+- Automatic push of the generated code to your GitHub repo

 See [Amplication website](http://amplication.com/) or [Amplication docs](http://docs.amplication.com/) for more details.